-AES can be classified as meningitis, encephalitis, and meningoencephalistis.
-The etiology of AES varies based on geographical location and season.
+AES can be classified as meningitis, encephalitis, and meningoencephalistis12.
+The etiology of AES varies based on geographical location and season13.
 Various causes, such as viruses, bacteria, parasites or fungi, can cause AES.
-Japanese Encephalitis (JE) is one of AES causes from viral etiology.
-Japanese Encephalitis Virus (JEV) can cause symptomatic or asymptomatic infection infections.
-Organisms that can cause encephalitis and meningitis some of them are E.Coli, Group B streptococcus, Streptococcus pneumonia, and Neisseria meningitides.
+Japanese Encephalitis (JE) is one of AES causes from viral etiology^{14,15}.
+Japanese Encephalitis Virus (JEV) can cause symptomatic or asymptomatic infection infections^{16,17}.
+Organisms that can be caused encephalitis and meningitis some of them are E.Coli, Group B streptococcus, Streptococcus pneumonia, and Neisseria meningitides18.

-Acute encephalitis is a common cause of mortality and neurodevelopmental problems in children.
+Acute encephalitis is a common cause of mortality and neurodevelopmental problems in children19.
 Furthermore, AES is suspected of causing hearing loss.
 This study showed remarkable clinical characteristics for hearing loss following AES children.
 Although studies about the correlation between clinical features of children with AES and hearing loss are minimal, we specify to analyze clinical characteristics that affect hearing loss following AES children.

 This study indicates that age is insignificant as a clinical characteristic for hearing loss following AES children.
-This result supports a study by Karanja BW 2013 that shows similar results.
-Although unrelated. age is probably a risk factor for hearing loss following AES children because of its closeness to immune immaturity.
-Immune system immaturity causes pathogens to penetrate the blood-brain barrier when bacteremia occurs.
-Bacterial surface proteins such as CbpA in S. pneumonia an Opc, Opa, and PilC in N. meningitidis are responsible for the invasion of the blood-brain barrier.
+This result supports a study by Karanja BW 201310 that shows similar results.
+Although not related, age is probably a risk factor for hearing loss following AES children because of its closeness to immune immaturity.
+Immune system immaturity causes pathogens can penetrate the blood-brain barrier when bacteremia occurs.
+Bacterial surface proteins such as CbpA in S. pneumonia an Opc, Opa, and PilC in N. meningitidis are responsible for the invasion of the blood-brain barrier11.
 The expansion of meningeal and inflammatory infection from subarachnoid space into the ear through the cochlear duct and internal auditory results in labyrinthitis and organ damage resulting in deafness.
-Bacterial wall components stimulate the release of cytokines TNF-c and IL-1, triggering severe process expands inflammation.
-This subarachnoid space into the ears through the cochlear duct and internal auditory canal, resulting in labyrinthitis, organ damage, and hearing loss.
+Components of bacterial wall stimulate the release of cytokines TNF-c and IL-1 triggering severe inflammation.
+This process expands from subarachnoid space into the ears through the cochlear duct and internal auditory canal, resulting in labyrinthitis, organ damage, and hearing loss^{20,21}.
 Young children are more susceptible to severe infections due to immune system immaturity and brain development.

-Nevertheless, they have higher neurogenesis ability than older children and adults, so they have more ability to regenerate brain tissue.
-Children over five years old are twice as likely to have persistent symptoms after encephalitis.
+Nevertheless, they have higher neurogenesis ability than older children and adults, so they have more ability to regenerate brain tissue8.
+Children over five years old are twice as likely to have persistent symptoms after encephalitis4.
 This theory might explain why young children have fewer neurological complications than older children.

 Our study demonstrates that fever has significant clinical characteristics for hearing loss following AES children.
-It is assumed that fever in AES children is associated with the host response to pathogenic bacteria and its products, such as endotoxin and inflammatory factors that penetrate the blood-brain barrier that triggers inflammatory response.
+It is assumed that fever in AES children is associated with the host response to pathogenic bacteria and its products, such as endotoxin and inflammatory factors that penetrate the blood-brain barrier that triggers inflammatory response8.
 Cell wall lipopolysaccharide from gram-negative and peptidoglycan from gram-positive bacteria trigger an inflammatory response.
-These substances induce inflammatory mediators production by astrocytes, glia, and endothelial cells such as TNF-α, IL-1, IL-6, IL-8, macrophage induced protein 1 and 2, and other mediators such as nitric oxide, MMP-1 and MMP-2, and prostaglandine.
-Furthermore, high fever occurs, causing hair cell damage and nerve in the inner ear or cochlea, resulting in sensorineural deafness.
+These substances induce inflammatory mediators production by astrocytes, glia, and endothelial cells such as TNF- α , IL-1, IL-6, IL-8, macrophage induced protein 1 and 2, and other mediators such as nitric oxide, MMP-1 and MMP-2, and prostaglandine8.
+Furthermore, high fever occurs, causing hair cell damage and nerve in inner ear or cochlea, resulting in sensorineural deafness^{20,21}.